Vijay042003/to-do-list/README.md

 # to-do-list
-a simple to-do-list website created bby using HTML CSS and Java Script
+a simple to-do-list website created by using HTML CSS and Java Script